rkdarst/scicomp/tut/index.rst

-   algorithms-data-structures/algorithms-data-structures Understanding algorithms and data structures linux-tips/linux-tips                Linux tips and tricks open-science/open-science            Open science and software development
+   algorithms-data-structures/algorithms-data-structures Understanding algorithms and data structures linux-tips/linux-tips                Linux tips and tricks open-science/open-science            Open science and software development db-intro/db-intro                    Introduction to use of databases in research

 The following tutorials are "under development": they have some